chaeyeonan/23-2_ML_TEAM_Titanic/README.md

 ### Problem Definition
 Website Fingerprinting, a sophisticated form of attack, jeopardizes user privacy by allowing adversaries to deduce visited websites based on traffic patterns.
 Despite Tor's robust anonymity, it struggles to fully defend against such attacks, necessitating thorough research.
 Our focus is to identify and understand these vulnerabilities, paving the way for the development of effective defenses, ensuring the resilience of Tor's anonymity.

-### Model Selection
-Our model selection strategy involved choosing from six fundamental models.
-For binary classification in the open world, we opted for the robust combination of random forest and SVM.
-In the closed world for multi-classification, random forest emerged as the model of choice.
-In the open world for multi-classification, a careful selection process led us to rely on random forest, decision trees, and SVM.

 ### Experiment Settings and Environment
 Executing experiments in the Colab environment, we harnessed the power of T4 GPU, 12.7GB RAM, and 78.2GB disk space.
 To ensure robustness, we employed an INTEL i9-12900K as an alternative during downtimes.
 Initial experiments involved feature visualization and subsequent refinement through the removal of less significant features, resulting in improved accuracy.